-Asphalt shingles are one of the least expensive roofing materials, and they are available in a wide

-	variety of colors.
-Asphalt shingles are commonly used on sloped roofs, single homes and smaller

-	residential projects just to name a few.
-This material is very easy to install and provides

-	flexibility during its installation process.
-Nowadays, shingles are also available with different

-	textures, thickness, and they can be treated against mold and mildew.
+Asphalt shingles are one of the least expensive roofing materials, and they are available in a wide variety of colors.
+Asphalt shingles are commonly used on sloped roofs, single homes, and smaller residential projects just to name a few.
+This material is very easy to install and provides flexibility during its installation process.
+Nowadays, shingles are also available with different textures and thickness, and they can be treated against mold and mildew.

-	Asphalt shingles are divided into two categories: Organic and Fiberglass.
-Organic shingles are made

-	up of paper with an asphalt coating that converts them into a ‘waterproof’ product.
-Fiberglass

-	Shingles provides better fire protection than organic shingles.
-Like organic shingles, fiberglass

-	shingles are treated with a protective resin coating that converts them into ‘waterproof’ material.

-	New developments and technology have been able to create architectural shingles, using two layers

-	bonded with a special sealant that adds an eye-appealing visual effect to the roof.
+Asphalt shingles are divided into two categories: organic and fiberglass.
+Organic shingles are made up of paper with an asphalt coating that converts them into a waterproof product.
+Fiberglass shingles provide better fire protection than organic shingles.
+Like organic shingles, fiberglass shingles are treated with a protective resin coating that converts them into waterproof material.
+New developments and technology have led to the creation of architectural shingles, using two layers bonded with a special sealant that adds an appealing visual effect to the roof.

-	Asphalt shingles can be a great alternative for a quick and economic repair, but be sure to

-	understand the benefits and drawbacks of using this product.
+Asphalt shingles can be a great alternative for a quick and economic repair, but be sure to understand the benefits and drawbacks of using this product.

 - A wide variety of colors to choose from